anirudhra/ifc6410/README.md

 # QCOM IFC6410 SBC with APQ8064 SoC

-Repo for ifc6410 single-board-computer and custom kernel compile using Yocto/OpenEmbedded.
+Repo for IFC6410 single-board-computer (SBC) and custom kernel compile using Yocto/OpenEmbedded.
 See .../docs/img-* pins *.png files for pins to be used for fastboot and UART/Serial connection on the board.
 Most, if not all, kernel versions in the repo are LTS versions.

 ## Kernel Compile

-Yocto kernel commands (kirkstone branch builds kernel 5.15, use a newer branch like scarthgap for 6.6.x).
+Yocto kernel MUST be compiled as nonroot user, else the bitbake build will fail.
 Note that only kernel 4.4.0 has all devices working.
-Beyond that kernel, audio is not detected and GPU hangs for all newer kernels (needs to be blacklisted explicitly).
+Beyond that kernel, audio is not detected and GPU hangs for all newer kernels (needs to be blacklisted explicitly, so ensure "msm" GPU driver is built as module and not integrated in to the kernel).
 All other devices work, so the SBC can be used as a headless computer.

+For future updates, skip the "checkout" commands below and just "git pull".

 ### kirkstone branch (Kernel 5.15)